Bilberry: benefits, dosage, contraindications

 ✪✪✪✪

-Bilberry is recommended for the local treatment of mild inflammations of the mucous membranes of the mouth and throat, due to its astringent, anti-inflammatory, and anti-edematous properties.
+Bilberry is recommended for the local treatment of mild inflammations of the mucous membranes of the mouth and throat due to its astringent, anti-inflammatory and anti-edematous properties.
 Commission E has approved this indication, while ESCOP also supports its use for these disorders.
-These recommendations highlight the potential efficacy of bilberry in relieving minor oral inflammations.
+These recommendations highlight the potential effectiveness of bilberry in relieving minor oral inflammations.

 Posologie